How can we help you?

 Once you've fit the new dental crown over your tooth, there is no need for follow-up fittings or appointments to remove a temporary crown.

 Contact Us for Same-Day Dental Crowns in Saint Paul

 There may be many reasons why patients might need a dental crown, but at Brimhall Dentistry, we work hard to give them the best restorative and cosmetic options.
 Contact our Saint Paul dental office to get started on CEREC dental crowns!

 At Brimhall Dentistry, we love that we can offer CEREC dental crowns in the 55116 area.

 Dental crowns are versatile and durable.
-They can protect a decayed or damaged tooth, fill in when a filling isn't big enough, cover chipped or cracked teeth, or just improve your smile.
+They can protect a decayed or damaged tooth, fill in when a filling isn't big enough, cover chipped or cracked teeth, or simply improve your smile.

 Traditionally, dental crowns can be an excellent (and lengthy) investment.
 CEREC dental technology can have patients enjoying a brand new dental crown in under an hour.
 When a dental crown provides the stability or attractiveness that you want immediately, it's hard to find any cons.